Hunter555/Powermon/README.md

 # Powermon

-A Particle project named Powermon
+A low power Particle project to read the blinking LED on your meter and upload your power usage every minute via a mesh network.

-## Welcome to your project!
+## Welcome!

 Every new Particle project is composed of 3 important elements that you'll see have been created in your project directory for Powermon.